smartdevicelink/sdl_evolution/proposals/0298-Processing-of-unknown-enum-values-by-SDL-and-Mobile-libraries.md

 ## Potential downsides

-There is the case when a Mobile Application has the older API version (for example 6.0) then SDL Core and the SDL Core has the newer API version (for example 7.0).
+There is the case when a mobile application has an older Mobile API version (for example 6.0) than SDL Core and SDL Core has the newer Mobile API version (for example 7.0).

-In the Mobile Application, some parameter is not mandatory and in the SDL Core, the same parameter is become as mandatory.
-Should keep in mind that the implementation of the SDL Core is updated according to the last API version.
-And in the described case if the Mobile Application will not send the parameter, that could bring the SDL Core to the incorrect behavior.
+In the mobile application, some parameters are not mandatory and in SDL Core, the same parameter has become mandatory.
+One should keep in mind that the implementation of SDL Core is updated according to the last Mobile API version.
+And in the described case, if the mobile application will not send the parameter, that could bring SDL Core to the incorrect behavior.

 This proposal doesn't cover this case and changes for that should be described in a separate proposal.